amicuchu/NintendoClientsWiki/Game-Server-Overview.md

 ### The protocols used by NEX
 At the lowest level, NEX uses a transport protocol called PRUDP.
 The main purpose of this protocol is to reliably send UDP packets, but it also offers encryption and compression algorithms.
 Nintendo doesn't use compression however.

 At the highest level, NEX provides a bunch of [services](NEX-Protocols), with each service providing several methods.
-For example, to upload a score to a leaderboard, a game calls the [UploadScore](Ranking-Protocol#1-uploadscore) method of the [Ranking](Ranking-Protocol) service.
 To achieve this, NEX uses a simple [remote-method-call protocol](RMC-Protocol).
 Whenever a game wants to call a method on a service, NEX builds a RMC request and sends it through the PRUDP connection.

 ### Authentication
 Each game server actually consists of two servers: an authentication server and a secure server.
 After retrieving login information elsewhere, NEX connects to the authentication server.
 This server only provides a single service: the [authentication service](Authentication-Protocol).
 The connection to the authentication server isn't secure.
 Anyone with enough knowledge can decrypt the packets, but don't be scared: the only purpose of the authentication server is to set up a secure connection to the secure server.